• Home /

 A typical Chapter 13 bankruptcy period lasts between three and five years, depending on the amount of debt and the debtor’s annual income.

-With a Chapter 13 bankruptcy, your credit isn’t affected as much as Chapter 7, which stays on a credit report for seven years.
+With a Chapter 13 bankruptcy, credit isn’t affected as severely as Chapter 7, which remains on a credit report for seven years.

 Waiting Period for Each Loan Type (Based on Discharge Date)